myself-aas/Smart-Herbo/README.md

 # SmartHerbo: A Privacy-First, On-Device Hybrid Neural-Biometric Inference System

 SmartHerbo is a futuristic, privacy-first livestock management application designed for precision agriculture.
 It utilizes on-device Machine Learning (TensorFlow.js) to predict cattle weight and provide specialized nutritional requirements (specifically Plantain Herb supplements) based on metabolic scaling.

 ## 🚀 Key Features

-- **Hybrid Inference Engine**: Combines a custom neural core (HEART-Net: Hyper-dimensional EinsteinNet Agricultural Translator) with classical biometric formulas (Schaeffer's) to provide high-confidence weight estimations.
+- **Hybrid Inference Engine**: Combines custom neural network inference with classical biometric formulas (Schaeffer's) to provide high-confidence weight estimations.

 - **Vision Verification**: Integrated COCO-SSD object detection ensures that measurements are only processed if a bovine subject is detected in the frame, preventing data entry errors.